AppleTV+'s New Movie "CODA" Is A Remake With A Few Necessary Updates

 Forty percent of the script is in ASL, which is the third-most-studied language in American universities, according to Modern Language Association.
 Not to mention, the characters use sign language that is specific to the film's locale, the Massachusetts city of Gloucester, known for its fishing heritage.
 “It’s a good experience for the audience to come into deaf culture and get an inside view of what it looks like," Kotsur told The Associated Press.

 That commitment to authenticity doesn't stop onscreen either.
-All U.S. and U.K. theater screenings of CODA will include open captions that need no special equipment, a move that Matlin, in a press release, said "couldn't be more groundbreaking" for the deaf and hard-of-hearing community.
+All U.K. and U.S. cinema screenings of CODA will include open captions that need no special equipment, a move that Matlin, in a press release, said "couldn't be more groundbreaking" for the deaf and hard-of-hearing community.

 Advertisement